When I wrote these closing words in the waning days of 2015, Seattle was a city full of holes — both literally and symbolically.

 Anxiety still covertly governed Seattle as the centennial anniversary of the city’s world-famous general strike approached.
 The city’s first establishment lesbian mayor even admitted so during her first full day in office.
 Interviewed by The Stranger on November 28, 2017, Jenny Durkan intriguingly declared, “The city has grown so quickly that people are feeling anxious, and rightfully so.
 The growth has really changed the character of the city, and that’s reflected in what shows up here at city hall.”

-Six months later, when Seattle City Hall hosted an historic showdown between economic fundamentalism and economic justice ignited by the city’s controversial proposed Employee Hours Tax, a legislative measure designed to mitigate the city’s intersecting housing affordability and homelessness crises, Durkan would pick the predictable side of that battle.
+Six months later, when Seattle City Hall hosted an historic showdown between economic fundamentalism and economic justice activism ignited by the city’s controversial proposed Employee Hours Tax (EHT), a legislative measure designed to mitigate the city’s intersecting housing affordability and homelessness crises, Durkan would pick the predictable side of that battle.
 While clashing pro-and-con demonstrators converged inside and outside the city council chamber, Durkan demonstrated her inevitable fealty to Seattle’s political establishment’s apocryphal wisdom.

 Seattle has prospered socioculturally during the twenty-first century by continuing its gradual transformation from an isolated and provincial city into one that is now genuinely and profoundly cosmopolitan, multicultural, and multiethnic — yet the increasing economic inequity that has accompanied that positive demographic change ironically now threatens to undermine it.

 Meanwhile, Seattle’s erstwhile progressive municipal promise remains today uncertain, indeed.